PawseySC/shell-hpc/_episodes/02-filedir.md

 - "An absolute path specifies a location from the root of the file system."
 - "Directory names in a path are separated with `/` on Unix, but `\\` on Windows."
 - "`..` means 'the directory above the current one'; `.` on its own means 'the current directory'."
-- "Most files' names are `something.extension`.
-The extension isn't required, and doesn't guarantee anything, but is normally used to indicate the type of data in the file."
 ---

 The part of the operating system responsible for managing files and directories is called the **file system**.
-It organizes our data into files, which hold information, and directories (also called "folders"), which hold files or other directories.
+It organizes our data into files, which hold information, and directories (sometimes called "folders"), which hold files or other directories.

 Several commands are frequently used to create, inspect, rename, and delete files and directories.